Skip to content

 Decision

-Clarify pilot next, later, or no-go
+Clarify build next, narrow, or no-go

 Intake signal

-The intake is there to make the work legible: workflow name, system boundary, approved source material, KPI target, and the level of human review the business actually wants.
+The intake is there to make the work legible: RFQ response, proposal, or follow-up lane; system boundary; approved source material; KPI target; and the level of human review the business actually wants.

-• Workflow name and owner
+• Sales document lane and owner

 • Systems and source material already in play